gmcfall/react-firebase-state-docs/docs/guides/manage_users.md

 ## Listen for changes to the state of the current user

-If your application needs information about the current user, you'll want to define a component that triggers the Firebase AuthStateListener.
+If your application needs information about the current user, you'll want to define a component that triggers the Firebase Auth listener.

 We recommend that you implement a component like `FirebaseAuthListener` shown below.
 ```tsx